Fosstrak/fosstrak-tdt/README.txt

 and useful as possible and welcome all feedback and notification about deficiencies, errors or problems.

-Please e-mail mark.harrison@cantab.net to provide feedback.
+Please e-mail mark.harrison@cantab.net to provide feedback .